Hospitality Highlights 18th March 2020

 The news comes in response to the lack of footfall and bookings throughout the UK hospitality industry, forcing hotels and restaurants to close.
 Or at least function on minimal capacity.
-This has forced some businesses to make tough decisions such as send staff home to save money.
+This has forced some businesses to make tough decisions such as sending staff home to save money.

-In response to the crisis that the virus has wrought on the hospitality sector, the UK government has pledged £330 billion in aid.
+In response to the crisis that the virus has brought on the hospitality sector, the UK government has pledged £330 billion in aid.
 Although this may not be enough to stem the damage to some smaller companies or compensate workers who are unable to earn a living.